aidyp/adp/content/unlisted/primes.md

 $$ p_2 = 3 $$

-Now suppose we pick a number at random.
+Now suppose we take a number that we don't know just yet.
 Let's call it **N**.
 We know this number, as with all numbers, must be made up of one or more primes.

 $$ N = p_1 * p_2 * \cdots $$

-We're not sure exactly how many primes, so let's just say there are **m**
+We're not sure exactly how many primes, so let's just say there are **n** of them. **n** could be small (in the case of N=6, there are n=2 primes), or it could be large.

-$$ N = p_1 * p_2 * \cdots * p_m $$
+$$ N = p_1 * p_2 * \cdots * p_n $$

-Suppose that **m** is how many primes there are in total (wording?).
-We multiply all those primes together to get one number.
+We're trying to prove the claim that there are an infinite number of primes.
+We'll start by immediately conceding.

+Let's assume that Team Run Out Of Primes are right.
+There are a limited number of primes.
+There might be a lot of them, but they do eventually end.
+We shall label this limited, *finite*, number of primes, **m**.

+$$ Primes = \\{p_1, p_2, p_3, \cdots, p_m\\} $$

+Then we'll make a new number, one that is made up of all of these primes.

 Then we're going to add one.

 Because numbers are infinite, we can always add one.
-No matter how stupendously large N may be, there is always another number.
+No matter how stupendously large N may be, there is always a bigger number.

 $$ N = p_1 * p_2 * \cdots * p_m + 1 $$

 Now we ask whether this new number, N + 1, is prime.
-We know how to do this already, we just try to divide it by every prime number smaller than it.
+We already know how to do this, we just try to divide it by every prime number smaller than it.

 ![Alt](/pictures/primes/prime_finding_division_proof.png#center)

-But every prime we try to divide N+1 with will not leave us with a whole number.
-There will always be a fraction left over.
+But every prime we attempt to divide N+1 with leaves us with a fraction, not a whole number.

 {{< expandable label="example" level="3">}}